How to Encourage Your Girl to Get in Touch with Her Inner Entrepreneur

 Play educational games.
 Monopoly is a classic and can get the whole family involved while teaching some basic business principles, but there are other online games and apps that teach kids money management and business skills, as well.
 In Streetfood Tycoon, your kid gets a chance to run a food cart where she determines how to finance her business, buy and serve products and make upgrades.
 And Bizkids has some games that allow you to design your own ads, set goals and learn about the challenges of being your own boss.
-Look for chances to build learning into play.
+Look for chances to build learning entrepreneurial skills into play.

 Point out good business strategy or skills when you see them.
 Did you get excellent customer service at the store?
 See someone solve a problem in a creative way?
 Watch a particular good episode of Shark Tank you could share with your daughter?
 Or maybe something happened at your workplace that could make a good teaching moment.
 Look for real-life opportunities to talk about entrepreneurship and explain why (or why not) someone was being a savvy business person in each situation.

 Help her work through failure.
 Some kids grow up never learning how to fall down and then get back up again.
 Failure is a natural part of life, and that’s important for your child to understand.
 Sheltering her from it or encouraging her to simply quit something that’s not running smoothly or successfully can keep her from developing important characteristics like determination, grit, perseverance and problem-solving skills.